Teaching Licenses

 Lab Safety Workshop (EDUC609)

-Standards of safety and chemical hygiene required to make science laboratories safe learning environments.
-Standards and federal/state guidelines for safety and hygiene in classroom laboratories.
-Preparation for ACSC certification.
-Includes a workshop and follow-up online assignments.
-(Course may be waived for science majors with extensive lab experience and documented lab safety training).
+Exploration of safety standards and chemical hygiene for safe science laboratories.
+Examination of federal and state guidelines for classroom lab safety.
+Preparation for ACSC certification through a workshop and online assignments.
+Course may be waived for students with documented lab safety experience.

 0 credits